 3) Nuclear-free.
 Conflict in which the parties will fight exclusively conventional weapons.
 Here, options are also possible - from a clash with a first-class economic and military power, to a regional conflict such as forcing Georgia to peace, or a military operation in a foreign country "a la Syria."

 Obviously, the Russian Navy must be prepared for any of these conflicts, including the worst - the global nuclear one.
-For this very reason, our fleet, along with general-purpose forces, also has strategic nuclear forces.
+For this, as part of our fleetalong with general forces there are also strategic nuclear forces.
 Their tasks are extremely clear and understandable.
-In peacetime, the naval component of the strategic nuclear forces should serve as a guarantee of the inevitability of a retaliatory nuclear missile strike, well, and if Armageddon starts, they must deliver this strike.
+In peacetime, the naval component of the strategic nuclear forces should serve as a guarantee of the inevitability of a retaliatory nuclear missile strike, well, and if Armageddon starts, they must strike it.

 Everything seems to be clear, but ... still an seditious question arises.
 And do we really need naval strategic nuclear forces?
 Perhaps it makes sense instead to invest in the development of the land and air component of our nuclear triad?
 The thing is that there are more than enough arguments against the construction and operation of strategic missile submarine cruisers (SSBNs) today.